I've Been Admitted. What's Next?

 Now that you’ve been accepted, you can apply for Student Residences.
 To submit an application, you’ll need your MUN login ID.
 You'll also need to pay a non-refundable semester application fee ($40 CAD per semester) by either Visa or Mastercard.
 The application will be available until the beginning of the semester.
 First year students are guaranteed a room in residence.

-Room selection will begin in April.
+Room selection for the upcoming fall semester will begin in April.
 When you select your room you will need to pay a confirmation fee, which will be credited towards your campus residence fees.
 If you have questions about your residence application, contact Student Residences.

-Information on how and when to register will be sent to your @mun.ca email in June (normally two weeks before Registration opens).
+Information on how and when to register will be sent to your @mun.ca email in (normally about one month before registration opens).
 You can also check your registration date and time through Memorial Self-Service and check out how to register for undergraduate courses details beforehand.
 Your registration eligibility is dependent on the final admission decision.

 You'll want to review first year information, especially the sample first year programs and non-credit courses and placement tests you may be required to write or complete before starting your studies.